 What to do leading up to the funeral, memorial service or celebration of life

 14. Determine whether you’ll need financial assistance.
-The average funeral costs about $9,000 on average, which is an enormous burden on many families.
+The average funeral costs about $9,000, which is an enormous burden on many families.
 While there are many ways to save money on a funeral, you may want to consider financial assistance.
 Crowdfunding campaigns for funerals are increasingly common, and you can set up a free funeral fundraiser on your memorial website on Ever Loved.

 15. Look into veterans’ benefits.
 If your loved one was a veteran, you may be able to get financial assistance with the funeral or burial.
 Find more information on the VA website.